Lack of transition coordination and Pentagon chaos could leave US vulnerable to national security threats - Local News 8

 At the same time, the Office of Director of National Intelligence has refused to engage with the Biden team, cutting off what would normally be a crucial national security resource for the president-elect.
 It all makes ensuring the continuity of government that much harder for the incoming Biden administration, and could lead to gaps in how crucial intelligence is passed along on everything from geographic hotspots and cyber security threats to the state of negotiations with the Taliban and North Korea.

-“You want to know the status of issues of things around the world, like the state of play of negotiations, of discussions on free trade agreements, potential flashpoints going on, conversations with allies about how to deal with common threats, threats made by adversaries, and mechanisms behind the scenes to counter those threats,” said David Priess, a former intelligence officer for the CIA and State Department who gave classified briefings to both Presidents Bill Clinton and George W. Bush.
+“You want to know the status of issues of things around the world, like the state of play of negotiations, of discussions on free trade agreements, potential flashpoints going on, conversations with allies about how to deal with common threats, threats made by adversaries, and mechanisms behind the scenes to counter those threats,” said David Priess, a former intelligence officer for the CIA and State Department.

 “Having a delayed or obstructed transition gets in the way of all of that,” Priess added.

-Note: CORRECTION: This story has been corrected to reflect that David Priess did not previously give classified briefings to Presidents Bill Clinton and George W. Bush.